 Patient Advocate Foundation

-Patient Advocate Foundation (PAF) will implement activities in West Virginia to increase awareness about lung cancer screening and empower lung cancer patients by linking them to the necessary case management support for better overall health outcomes.
+Patient Advocate Foundation (PAF) will implement activities in West Virginia to develop a Lung Cancer MedCare Line aimed at increasing awareness about lung cancer screening and empowering lung cancer patients by linking them to the necessary case management support to overcoming non clinical barriers to care for better health outcomes.

 West Virginia ranks among the top U.S. states in public risk factors for tobacco use and among the bottom in American’s health rankings.
 The rate of lung cancer incidence in West Virginia is significantly greater than other U.S states.
 Of the more than 100,000 Medicaid recipients who belong to the 55-74 age bracket in West Virginia, it is estimated that more than a fourth (28.6%, according to the 2011 Centers for Disease Control report) currently smoke cigarettes.
 When combined with former smokers who quit within the last 15 years, this data set suggests that more than 30,000 patients will qualify for the newly approved screening recommendations (screening recommendations described below).
 The data also suggests an immediate imperative for intervention efforts which will not only increase awareness of the screening recommendations, but also link early detection to accessible treatment and patient support.